Five multinational companies dominate the agricultural input market, and they’re in cahoots.

 When a handful of corporations own the world’s seed, pesticide and biotech industries, they control the fate of food and farming.
-Between them, Monsanto, Dow, BASF, Bayer, Syngenta and DuPont control the global seed, pesticide and agricultural biotechnology markets.
+Between them, Bayer (now merged with Monsanto), DowDuPont, BASF and Syngenta control the global seed, pesticide and agricultural biotechnology markets.
 This kind of historically unprecedented power over world agriculture enables them to:

 - control the agricultural research agenda;